TheYemi/kubernetes-demo/README.md

 Alerts route to Slack via Alertmanager.

+Note: Prometheus is configured to only scrape worker node-exporters, excluding the control plane via relabel config.

 ## Security
 - **Network Policies:** Pod-to-pod traffic restricted by Canal (Calico policy enforcement)
 - **RBAC:** Dedicated ServiceAccounts per application component (some with default no permissions because there was no need for it)
-- **Secrets:** Sealed Secrets controller installed for GitOps-compatible secret management
+- **Sealed Secrets:** Secrets are encrypted with the cluster's public certificate and stored in Git.
+Only the controller's private key can decrypt them.
+Example templates in kubernetes/secrets/.
-- **Image scanning:** Trivy scans every image build for CRITICAL vulnerabilities before push
+- **Image scanning:** Trivy scans every image build for CRITICAL vulnerabilities before push.
+Builds fail if vulnerabilities are found.
 - **No SSH:** All node access via AWS SSM Session Manager
 - **Private subnets:** All nodes in private subnets, internet access via NAT Gateway
+- **Non-root containers:** Application Dockerfiles create and run as a dedicated `appuser`.

+## Storage
+Persistent storage uses the AWS EBS CSI driver with a gp3 StorageClass.
+Volumes are encrypted and support expansion. `WaitForFirstConsumer` binding ensures volumes are created in the same AZ as the pod.

+### Persistent volumes:
+Redis (2Gi) — append-only data persistence
+Grafana (2Gi) — dashboard and data source storage

 ## Autoscaling
 HPA configured for frontend and API deployments:
 - Target CPU utilization: 70%
 - Min replicas: 2